paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 #### Effective Date of 1988 Amendment
 Amendment by Pub.
 L. 100–242 applicable only with respect to mortgages insured pursuant to conditional commitment issued on or after Feb.
 5, 1988, or in accordance with direct endorsement program (24 CFR 200.163), if approved underwriter of mortgagee signs appraisal report for property on or after Feb.
 5, 1988, see section 406(d) of Pub.
 L. 100–242, set out as a note under [section 1709 of this title](./chapter-013-national-housing.md#section-1709).

-#### Study and Report Respecting Utilization of Factory-Built and Other Appropriate Types of Housing for Indian, Etc., Housing Programs
+#### Study and Report Respecting Utilization of Factory-Built and Other Appropriate Types of Housing for Indian, etc., Housing Programs
 Pub.
 L. 96–399, title III, § 323, Oct.
 8, 1980, 94 Stat.
 1647, directed Secretary of Housing and Urban Development to study feasibility of utilizing factory-built and other appropriate types of housing (other than the traditional type of site-built housing), to the extent practicable, in carrying out housing programs for Indians and Alaskan Natives, and not later than eighteen months after Oct.
 8, 1980, to transmit a report to Congress containing the findings and conclusions of such study, including a comparison of costs and benefits of utilizing the traditional type of site-built housing and of utilizing other types of housing in situations in which either type of housing could be used.

 #### Termination of Purchases of Obligations